umdio/umdio/CONTRIBUTING.md

 Write tests that fail, write code that makes the tests pass.
 Run tests with `docker exec -it umdio_umdio_1 bundle exec rake` on the VM.
 If you are running scrapers or managing the database, remember that mongo is running on the VM, so run your scrapers there too.

-If you want to see how the server will run with nginx, check `localhost:4080`.
-From the VM shell, `nginx -s reload` to update.
-Cool to check this once in a while, like before a commit.
-(Tough to view the api from your machine's browser, unless you update your hosts file with a line like `api.localhost 127.0.0.1`.
-This shouldn't really matter, but if you want, it's there.)

 ## Documentation
 We are only as good as our docs.